e-mon/corenlp-python/README.md

 This is a fork of Dustin Smith's [stanford-corenlp-python](https://github.com/dasmith/stanford-corenlp-python), a Python interface to [Stanford CoreNLP](http://nlp.stanford.edu/software/corenlp.shtml).
 It can either use as python package, or run as a JSON-RPC server.

-## Edited
+## Updates from the original
-   * Update to Stanford CoreNLP v3.2.0
+   * Update to Stanford CoreNLP v3.3.0
    * Fix many bugs & improve performance
    * Using jsonrpclib for stability and performance
-   * Can edit the constants as argument such as Stanford Core NLP directory
+   * Can edit constants as an argument such as Stanford Core NLP directory
    * Adjust parameters not to timeout in high load
-   * Fix a problem with long text input by Johannes Castner [stanford-corenlp-python](https://github.com/jac2130/stanford-corenlp-python)
+   * File input feature added by Johannes Castner [stanford-corenlp-python](https://github.com/jac2130/stanford-corenlp-python)
    * Packaging

+## Progress of the sentiment tool support
+   * File input - OK
+   * Python package and JSON-RPC server - progressing

+If you want to try the python interface to the sentiment tool, you have to comment out following line in `corenlp/default.properties`

+   annotators = tokenize, ssplit, pos, lemma, ner, parse, dcoref, sentiment

+This feature is contributed by "Seongtaek Lim"

 ## Requirements
    * [pexpect](http://www.noah.org/wiki/pexpect)